galacticcouncil/hydration-docs/docs/tip_request.md

 With the launch of the [HydraDX New Deal incentives program](#link-to-new-deal), community members can request HDX tips from the Treasury as a reward for their contributions.
 This guide walks you through the process of tip requests.
 You can find more information about the different types of activities that get rewarded in [this post](/new_deal).

 The process of requesting a Treasury tip consists of two steps.
-In the first step, contributors need to publish their tip request in Commonwealth.io with a description of the contribution.
+In the first step, contributors need to publish their tip request in Commonwealth.im with a description of the contribution.
 As a second step, the Treasury tip request must be submitted on-chain using Polkadot/apps.

-## 01 Publish the Tip Request in Commonwealth.io {#01-publish-tip-request}
+## 01 Publish the Tip Request in Commonwealth.im {#01-publish-tip-request}

 To safeguard transparency, all Treasury tip requests must be published in a thread on the [HydraDX Commonwealth page](https://commonwealth.im/hydradx).
-Before opening a thread, you need to link your HydraDX wallet to Commonwealth.io: Click *Log in* (top right corner) and select *Connect with wallet > polkadot-js*.
+Before opening a thread, you need to link your HydraDX wallet to Commonwealth.im: Click *Log in* (top right corner) and select *Connect with wallet > polkadot-js*.

 <div style={{textAlign: 'center'}}>
   <img alt="login" src={useBaseUrl('/tip-request/login.jpg')} width="300px" />